cryphon/cryphon/README.md

 - 📉 Documentation style: "if it's not obvious, you're not elite enough"
 - 🧪 Studies electronics trying (not) to "blow up" the world...
 - 🔥 Terminal rice enjoyer, Neovim config war veteran, trying to be a kernel dev XD
-- 🐸 Sleep is a background process, occasionally segfaults
+- 🐸 Sleep is a background process, occasionally segfaults into the 4th dimension
 ```
 ---